 DON’T leave the scene of the accident.
 Legally, you are obligated to stop if you’ve been in an accident.
 Failure to do so could lead to serious criminal charges if anyone was injured.

 DON’T try to chase down the truck.
 If you leave the scene yourself, you could be held legally culpable.
-Plus, chasing down the truck who struck you could be potentially dangerous.
+Plus, chasing down the truck that struck you could be potentially dangerous.

 DON’T lose your temper.
 When someone puts you and your family in harm’s way, it is easy to let your emotions get the best of you.
 But getting angry is not productive or helpful in the aftermath of an accident.
 Don’t be aggressive or confront any of the other parties involved.

 If you’ve been injured by a truck in a hit and run, contact the law offices of Kamper & Estrada, PLLC.
 Our personal injury lawyers have over 40 years of experience and are happy to talk you through your options.